 What are the benefits of using SSL?

 - Preventing any intruder from reading the information transferred.

 - Avoiding misuse of vital information like credit card numbers, financial information, addresses and names

-- Safeguarding sensitive data being transferred between browser and server
+- Safeguarding sensitive data being transferred between browser and web server

 What is an SSL certificate?

-The SSL protocol requires authentication from both end like server and the browser to secure a connection.
+The SSL/TLS protocol requires an authentication from both end like web server and the browser to secure a connection.
 This is where the SSL certificate comes in.

 The SSL certificate is issued by a trusted Certificate Authority (CA).
 It helps to ensure that you are dealing with the right website or person through a secured connection.

 - Issued to